 About Fine Art Dealers Pimlico Wilde

-NB – The art for sale is real but please take everything you read on this site with a pinch of salt.
+NB – The art for sale is real but please take everything you read with a pinch of salt.
+Pimlico Wilde blends fact and fiction to create both an art dealership and an artwork – selling real art – that examines and critiques the art world itself.

 It’s all about the vibes.
 Stand aside art history, forget years of boring art, ignore the price, let’s vibe.